awsdocs/aws-java-developer-guide-v2/doc_source/welcome.rst

 The |sdk-java|_ 2.0 provides a Java API for |AWSlong|.
 Using the SDK, you can easily build Java applications that work with |S3|, |EC2|, |DDB|, and more.
 We regularly add support for new services to the |sdk-java|.
-For a list of the supported services and their API versions that are included with each release of the SDK, view the `release notes`_ for the version that you're working with.
+For a list of changes and features in a particular version, view the `change log`_ for that version.

 .. _whats_new: